TeeSeYan/Parasomnia-Map_System/README.md

 - Resolved resolution mismatches using external tools (Photoshop)

 ### Prototype Feature
-- Basic objective tracking system (limited due to production constraints)
+- Basic point-of-interest display (implemented as a simplified system near the end of internship)

 ---